OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

 ## Installing the Docker Pipeline plugin

 The initial configuration of Jenkins installed a number of common plugins.
 However, to build Docker images we need one more plugin called **Docker Pipeline**.
-This is done via {{ Manage Jenkins, Manage Plugins }} and serching for the plugin in the **Available** tab:
+This is done via {{ Manage Jenkins, Manage Plugins }} and searching for the plugin in the **Available** tab:

 ![](dockerpipeline.png "width=500")
 *Installing the Docker Pipeline plugin.*